njfuschino/FuzzerProject/README.md

 =============

-To ensure the correctness of the fuzzer's sensitive data list, prior to running the fuzzer be sure that you have registered with the targeted web applications with the following registration information:
+To ensure the correctness of the fuzzer's sensitive data list and to allow automated authentication, prior to running the fuzzer be sure that you have registered with the targeted web applications with the following registration
+information:

 DVWA: (use default login information)